 - Set a budget.
 A big financial drain is not having enough money to finance your project.
 Don’t go in conservatively; Pi suggests multiplying your current budget by five times.
 Whatever you think is enough, probably isn’t.
 Especially if this is your first time.

 - Find the right property.
 If you don’t have a massive budget, look for properties that best fit your current finances.
 Browse through foreclosures, auctions and short sales to see which ones best match up with your budget and renovation ability.
 Don’t hesitate to seek the guidance of a real estate agent who has experience working with house flippers.
+This agent can help you research comps and price-growth projections to find neighborhoods and homes that will give you the best ROI.

 - Set a timeline.
 Not all property renovations require the same amount of money, which means they don’t require the same amount of time, either.
 Whether it’s one month or six, give yourself enough time to make the appropriate repairs and upgrades, and factor in time for building inspections (if needed).

 - Hire trusted contractors.
-Unless you’ve got the chops to handle repairs and renovations yourself, you’ll want to hire reputable people to do the necessary work.
+Unless you’ve got the chops to handle repairs and renovations yourself, you’ll want to hire reputable tradespeople to do the necessary work.
 Some contractors have full teams to work on all areas of the home, but not all.
 Check licenses and references for contractors you want to hire, and also make sure their quotes are in line with your budget and they can meet your timeline.

 - Sell your property.
 After the updates have been made, it’s time to put your property up for sale.
 While you could sell it yourself, a real estate agent can help you market the home to the right buyers and widen your reach.
-Remember, your agent knows the market and the property’s potential profit, so they can be invaluable during the selling process, too.

 Common house-flipping mistakes

 - Not having enough money.
 Your project will determine your budget, and not every home is a reality show-style renovation.
 There are full renovations, properties you can simply clean up and sell as-is, or homes that need basic repairs which you can then put on the market for the next investor.
-“Whatever your original budget is, double it and then double it again, then add your original budget on top of that,” she says.
+“Whatever your original budget is, double it and then double it again, then add your original budget on top of that,” Pi says.
 “Everything adds up quickly when you don’t know what you’re doing, and contractors take advantage if you’re a novice.”

 - Thinking it’s easy.
 While you don’t need a license to flip homes, it’s not a fly-by-night business, and no one should take their cue from friends or TV shows.
-“It takes time and money and (you) shouldn’t go in blindfolded,” she says.
+“It takes time and money and (you) shouldn’t go in blindfolded,” Pi says.
 “There are lots of amateurs.
 They see it on TV.
 They get burned and lose a lot of money.”

 - Not setting up the right team.
 You have to work with experienced, reputable people, Pi says.
 Your team can include an experienced house flipping mentor, a real estate agent, construction/remodeling company, home inspector, a real estate attorney and an accountant to help you prepare your taxes, especially if you plan to turn house flipping into a business.